Grevillea juniperina is a beautiful spring-blooming shrub, that is easy to grow in garden boxes, pots or in the garden.

 Grevillea has a round, compact shape that makes it a perfect shrub for growing in garden boxes or pots, and also to set up low-lying flowered hedges.

-A superb grevillea variety that flowers early fall and all winter long.
+The Desert Flame grevillea is a superb grevillea variety that flowers early fall and all winter long.
 Its leaves resemble those of rosemary.

 Smart tip about grevillea